CjieSun/ARM_M_TLM/README.md

      - Bit1 TICKINT = 1 to generate exception 15
      - Bit2 CLKSOURCE = 1 (internal clock)
   4) Provide a SysTick_Handler in the vector table (entry 15) The Trace module is a very simple tracing device, that outputs through a xterm window the characters received.
-This module is intended as a basic mimic of the ITM module of Cortex-M CPUs [10].
+This module is intended as a basic mimic of the ITM module of Cortex-M CPUs.
 Figure 2 shows the simulator running with an xterm windows as output console.
+2.5 Helper
 Two other modules are included in the simulator: Performance and Log.
 The Performance module take statistics of the simulation, like instructions executed, registers accessed, memory accesses, etc.
 It dumps this information when the simulation ends.
 The other module allows the simulator to create a log file with different levels of information.
 At maximum level of logging, each instruction executed is logged into the file with its name, address, time and register values or addresses accessed.
 The log file at maximum debug level shows information about the current time, PC value and the instruction executed.
 It also prints the values of the registers used.
 Figure 3 shows a real executed log file.
 The log file at maximum debug level shows information about the current time, PC value and the instruction executed.
 It also prints the values of the registers used.
 Figure 3 shows a real executed log file.